Red Special: Brian May’s guitar history and characteristics

 Built-in distortion circuit

 Originally, the guitar had a built-in distortion circuit.
 Brian took a Vox fuzz and adapted and installed it inside the body.
 The switch was next to the pickup switches.
-Later, May found that he preferred the sound of a Vox AC30 at full power distorting.
+Later, May found that he preferred the sound of a full power Vox AC30 distorting.
 So he ended up removing the circuit.
-The switch hole is now covered by a mother-of-pearl star inlay, although for a time it was covered with electrical tape.
+The switch hole is now covered in a mother-of-pearl star inlay, though for a time it was covered in electrical tape.

-In 2014, with the celebration of the 50th anniversary of the instrument, May together with Simon Bradley, wrote a book on the construction and history of Brian May’s guitar: “Brian May’s Red Special: The history of the homemade guitar that shook to Queen and the world.”
+In 2014, in celebration of the instrument’s 50th anniversary, May, along with Simon Bradley, wrote a book on the construction and history of Brian May’s guitar: “Brian May’s Red Special: The Story of the Home-made Guitar That Rocked Queen and the World.“

-Video of the presentation of the book of “Brian May’s Red Special» and its history
+Video of the presentation of the book of the «Brian May Red Special» and its history

-In 1998, Brian brought the Red Special guitar to Australian luthier Greg Fryer to fine-tune it.
-They argued over whether they should restore it or not.
-The musician did not doubt it, and commissioned Greg to restore it.
+In 1998, Brian May took the Red Special guitar to an Australian luthier, Greg Fryer, to tune it up.
+They discussed about whether or not they should restore it.
+The musician did not doubt it, and he commissioned Greg to restore it.

-But restoring the Red Special and fine-tuning was not the only job May commissioned Fryer.
-He also asked for the construction of two replicas of the Red Special that Brian would use as spare parts for his much-loved “Red Lady.”
+But the Red Special‘s restoration and tune-up was not the only job Brian May gave Greg Fryer.
+He also asked him to build two replicas of the Red Special that Brian would use as a spare for his much-demanded and beloved “Red Lady”.

-Brian May, despite all the warnings, takes the guitar wherever he plays, wherever it may be.
-His set is completed with several replicas that he also uses alternately in his performances, some acoustic guitars and telecasters.
+Brian May, despite all the warnings, takes the guitar everywhere he goes to play, wherever it is.
+His set is completed with various replicas that he also alternately uses in his performances, some acoustic guitars and Telecaster.

-But like everything, there are a few exceptions in which May does not appear with his beloved Red Special in the history of the mythical British band Queen.
+But like everything, there are a few exceptions in which May does not appear with his beloved Red Special in the history of the legendary British band Queen.

-There is one occasion when the Old Lady was not used, and it is in the videos for “We Will Rock You” and “Spread Your Wings” that were filmed together.
-The videos were filmed in the snow and the guitarist did not want to expose the Red Special to such conditions.
-In its replacement he used a copy made by the luthier John-Birch.
-This guitar was built entirely in maple with a finish that looked like natural wood.
-It was also used as a backup at recitals until May destroyed it during a performance.
+There is one occasion where the Old Lady was not used, and that is in the videos for “We Will Rock You” and “Spread Your Wings” which were filmed together.
+The videos were shot in the snow and the guitarist did not want to expose the Red Special to such conditions.
+In its replacement he used a copy built by the luthier John-Birch.
+Said guitar was made entirely of maple with a finish that looked like natural wood.
+It was also used as a backup in recitals, until Brian May destroyed it during a performance.

-Without a doubt, the history of the Red Special is fascinating and captivating.
+Without a doubt, the history of the Red Special guitar is fascinating and captivating.

 The Red Special and its replicas

-In a Brian May “Rig Rundown” that did Premier Guitar on Queen‘s 2014 tour, you could see the guitars the musician uses.
+In Brian May’s “Rig Rundown” that Premier Guitar did on Queen‘s 2014 tour, you can see the guitars that the musician plays.

-The musician has, of course, the Red Special, with which he plays most of the songs, except for a few.
-The second guitar, which is the spare in case you cut chords with the Red Special.
+The musician has, of course, the Red Special, with which he plays most of the songs.
+The second guitar, which is the spare in case he cuts the string with the Red Special.
 It is one of the replicas made by Greg Fryer, a fairly faithful replica of the Red Lady.
-This is used only, when the Old Lady has a string broken and until his technician replaces it with a new string.
+This guitar is only used when the Old Lady breaks a string and until his technician puts a new string on it.

-Technician Pete Malandrone says Brian uses 0.09 gauge string.
-Fairly light, but used to use 0.08 before but cut string very often, especially since it plays with a coin instead of a pick.
-He clarifies that he is holding the coin very gently, that’s why he drops a lot of coins, probably about 10 a night, he says.
+Technician Pete Malandrone says that Brian May uses 0.09 caliber string.
+Quite light, but he used to use 0.08 before but cut string a lot, especially since he plays with a coin instead of a guitar pick.
+He clarifies that he holds the coin very lightly, that’s why he drops a lot of coins, probably about 10 a night he claims.

-The third guitar is another copy of the «Old Lady» made by the English luthier Andrew Guyton.
-It is a «Green Special” as it has a green finish.
-It is tuned to Drop-D and is used only for the song “Fat Bottomed Girls”.
-The fourth guitar is another Greg Fryer that is tuned to Drop D and is the replacement for the green one.
-The peculiarity of this guitar is that it has the pickups a little hotter than the rest.
+The third guitar is another replica of the «Old Lady» made by the English luthier Andrew Guyton.
+It is a «Green Special» since it has a green finish.
+The Green Special is tuned to Drop-D and is used only for the song “Fat Bottomed Girls”.
+The fourth guitar is another Greg Fryer that is also tuned to Drop D and is the replacement for the green one.
+A particularity of this guitar is that it has slightly hotter pickups than the rest.

-The fifth and last guitar is another Guyton, it is a “Red Special” but “Boutique”.
-This instrument is a true beauty with peculiarities that make it unique.
-It has an arched top, instead of a classic flat one.
-The top is made of very showy quilted maple.
-It has an f-hole, as was the original design of the Red Lady.
+The fifth and last guitar is another Guyton, it’s a “Red Special replica” but “Boutique”.
+This instrument is a true beauty with particularities that make it unique.
+The first particularity is that it has an arched top, instead of the classic flat one.
+The top of the guitar is made of very colorful quilted maple.
+Also, it has an f-hole, as was the original design of the Red Lady.
 Very striking that the pickguard is also arched.
 Finally, it has a fixed bridge and internal piezo pickup.
-This guitar is used for solo for “Crazy Little Thing Called Love“.
+Brian May uses this guitar only for “Crazy Little Thing Called Love“.